shubham-deshmukh/shubham-deshmukh.github.io/_posts/2022-07-30-Vulnhub_Kioptrix_level_2_Walkthrough.md

 ---

 Hi Folks...
 Before moving forward, please try harder and come back later.
-Still you are stuck then let get started.
+Still you are stuck then let's get started.

 ## Objective
 Gain the root access.